What is “Raising the Line”?

 Prior winners are ineligible to reapply.
 There are simply too many other deserving candidates to “re-win” this limited capacity award!

-I am a US citizen, but attend school in the Carribean.
+I am a US citizen, but attend school in the Caribbean.
 Do I qualify?

-Yes, US citizens attending a health professional school in the Carribean are eligible to apply.
+Yes, US citizens attending a health professional school in the Caribbean are eligible to apply.

 When will I hear back from you?

 You will receive a confirmation email to confirm your application submission.
-We will notify everyone on or before October 30, 2020.Do I need to have an Osmosis account to apply?
+We will notify everyone on or before October 25, 2021.Do I need to have an Osmosis account to apply?

-Yes, you just need to have a free Osmosis account to send a spread joy card.
+We do not require you to have an Osmosis account.
 No purchase is necessary.Read the official rules